Liability Issues in Auto Accidents

-Who was at fault?
-Liability is the legal term used for this question in personal injury cases.
-You must first prove the other person was liable “at fault”.
-Your personal injury lawyer will help do this by showing how the other person was negligent.
-Negligence broken down in the law by 1) duty - a duty exists, 2) breach – there was a breach of that existing duty, 3) causation – that the breach caused damages, 4) damages – what were the harms and losses caused by the breach.
+Who was to blame?
+In personal injury cases, the legal term for this question is “liability”.
+You must first establish that the other person was liable and “at fault.”
+Your Dallas personal injury attorney will assist you in this by demonstrating how the other party was negligent.
+In the law, negligence is divided into four parts: 1) duty – there is a duty; 2) breach – there was a breach of that existing duty; 3) causation – that the breach caused damages; and 4) damages – what were the harms and losses caused by the breach.

-Every case is different.
-The same actions that are negligence in many situations may not be determined to be negligence in other situations.
-Insurance companies are notorious for using excuses such as “act of God”, “phantom driver”, “unavoidable accident”, “contributory negligence”, and other excuses to avoid paying a claim that most people would think should be a no-brainer that the insurance company should cover.
+Every case is unique.
+The same actions that are considered negligent in one situation may not be considered negligent in another.
+Insurance companies are notorious for using excuses like “act of God,” “phantom driver,” “unavoidable accident,” “contributory negligence,” and others to avoid paying a claim that most people would think should be a no-brainer that the insurance company should cover.

-Acts of God are typically weather related – in other words God caused the accident, not their driver who was driving too fast for the wet roads – it was God’s fault for making the road wet (I don’t endorse this argument, just letting you know it’s a common defense theme of insurance companies – I believe that if you go out on the road in ice, you should drive slow enough that you don’t slide – and if your tires slide its your fault for attempting to drive on ice with tires not equipped to drive on ice, same with rain, snow, sand, wind, etc. Our lawyers do work as a North Texas attorney, Wichita Falls injury attorney, Plano accident lawyer, Dallas injury attorney and sees weather pattern defenses often and knows how to deal with them.
-If you drive in certain weather conditions, you know to take more care – if you don’t, and you cause a personal injury, you and your insurance company owe the claim).
+Acts of God are typically weather-related – in other words, God caused the accident, not their driver, who was driving too fast for the wet roads – it was God’s fault for making the road wet (I don’t endorse this argument, just letting you know it’s a common defense theme of insurance companies – I believe that if you go out on the road in ice, you should drive slow enough that you don’t slide – an accident).
+Our lawyers work as a North Texas attorney, Wichita Falls injury attorney, Plano accident lawyer, and Dallas injury attorney and are familiar with weather pattern defenses.
+If you drive in certain weather conditions, you are aware that you must exercise greater caution – if you do not, and you cause a personal injury, you and your insurance company are liable).

-Phantom drivers are drivers that allegedly swerved into, bumped, or cut into the at fault driver’s lane suddenly and caused him to make the sudden lane change, rear end you, or whatever he did.
-They are “phantom drivers” because nobody else saw them, and they didn’t stop.
-So there is no corroboration other than the defendant driver “claiming” this “phantom driver” caused the whole thing, not him.
+Phantom drivers are those who allegedly swerved into, bumped into, or cut into the lane of the at-fault driver, causing him to make the sudden lane change, rear-end you, or do whatever he did.
+They are referred to as “phantom drivers” because no one else saw them and they did not stop.
+So there is no evidence other than the defendant driver “claiming” that this “phantom driver” caused the entire incident, not him.

-Unavoidable accidents are ones where the defendant driver claims that he did everything that anyone else in his situation would have done.
-The accident was just . . . unavoidable.
-The roads were too slick.
-The bend in the road obscured his vision.
-The glare coming off the water blinded him (also see act of God), the traffic stopped so suddenly that nobody could have stopped in time – it was just unavoidable . . .
+Accidents that were unavoidable are those in which the defendant driver claims that he did everything that anyone else in his situation would have done.
+The accident was simply…unavoidable.
+The roads were extremely slick.
+The curve in the road obstructed his vision.
+The glare from the water blinded him (also see Act of God), the traffic stopped so abruptly that no one could have stopped in time – it was simply unavoidable…

-Contributory negligence is where the defendant says that you contributed to your own harm somehow.
-You could have braked to avoid him as he blew through the red light.
-You should have seen him coming behind you and should have moved out of the way so he didn’t rear end you.
-You should have seen him suddenly turning left in front of you without warning and should have slowed your vehicle enough to avoid the collision.
-You could have swerved into the oncoming lane of traffic to avoid the collision with him.
-All these are where the defendant driver’s insurance company tries to say you somehow contributed to your own injury.
+Contributory negligence occurs when the defendant claims that you contributed to your own injury in some way.
+You could have slammed on the brakes to avoid him as he sped through the red light.
+You should have seen him approaching from behind and moved out of the way so he didn’t rear-end you.
+You should have seen him turn left in front of you without warning and slowed your vehicle enough to avoid the collision.
+To avoid a collision with him, you could have swerved into the oncoming lane of traffic.
+All of these are instances where the defendant driver’s insurance company attempts to argue that you somehow contributed to your own injury.

 By Doug Goyen, email@example.com